 Current typical IEP goals could remain much the same as they are: developing and using communication and relationship skills and social understanding.
 However, measuring progress would include assessment of a student’s ability to identify strategies to use in real-time settings, to use strategies in those situations, and to deconstruct real-time interactions afterward.

 Tony Attwood has a useful observation tool for real-time assessment.
-The observation checklist includes friendship skills such as recognizing cues to enter a conversation, giving an appropriate greeting, accepting suggestions, and cooperation.
+The observation checklist includes friendship skills such as recognizing cues to enter a conversation, giving an appropriate greeting, accepting suggestions, and cooperating.

 Sample IEP goals and objectives